sigp/positions-vacant/security-internship.md

 # Wanted: Blockchain Security Intern

 Sigma Prime is offering an internship for individuals interested in pursuing a career in blockchain security engineering.
-This is a perfect opportunity to build your experience working in depth with sophisticated and interesting on chain and off chain code from a variety of top level clients, with added potential for possible further career development.
+This is a perfect opportunity to build your experience working in depth with sophisticated and interesting onchain and offchain code from a variety of top level clients, with added potential for possible further career development.

 ## The Company